urbit/urbit.org-reloaded/content/using/id/hd-wallet.md

 ### What is a master ticket? {#master-ticket}

-The "master ticket" is the entropy seed from which your other Urbit ID keys are derived.
+The "master ticket" is the cryptographic seed from which your other Urbit ID keys are derived.
 It should be treated like a master password: **you should never share it with anyone, and you must store it very securely (see our practices below).**
 This ticket is used to derive the Ethereum wallet that holds your ownership